 Youth Initiative programs serve a diverse group of urban students and make extensive use of collection-rich exhibitions as learning labs; hands-on, minds-on experiences with scientific specimens and cultural artifacts; state-of-the-art digital media, and opportunities to interact with cutting-edge research conducted by Museum scientists.
-Fellows will serve as teaching assistants, aiding the program instructor in day-to-day teaching tasks, including co-designing parts of lesson plans and co-facilitating daily teaching activities.
-The teaching candidates will experience firsthand pedagogical approaches such as engaging in thematic, project-based, hands-on learning and teaching with objects to determine prior knowledge and stimulate new interests.
+Residents will serve as teaching assistants, aiding the program instructor in day-to-day teaching tasks, including co-designing parts of lesson plans and co-facilitating daily teaching activities.
+The Residents will experience firsthand pedagogical approaches such as engaging in thematic, project-based, hands-on learning and teaching with objects to determine prior knowledge and stimulate new interests.
 They will also learn how technology—including scientific equipment and laboratories, online resources, and Museum resources—is integrated into these programs.

 During the second summer, the Residents will undertake a seven-week AMNH-based science practicum under the supervision of a faculty member, including curators and postdoctoral fellows.
 The practicum’s objective is to help Residents develop firsthand knowledge of the practice of science through a variety of methods, including fieldwork expeditions, investigations in laboratory settings, and engagement in secondary research methods.
 The practicum will expose Residents to key concepts, scientific questions, tools, and techniques, and will enable them to experience and implement selected learning activities that align with state and national standards and are relevant to the practices of science explored during the practicum.